 The Department must review and notify the facility within 120 calendar days of receipt if the waiver request has been approved or rejected [40 CFR 124.27(a)].
 During the Department review period as well as after a waiver is granted, the facility must continue submitting a hard-copy of any reports required by their permit.
 The Department will enter data submitted in hard-copy from those facilities allowed to do so and electronically submit the data to the EPA on behalf of the facility.

-✓ The permittee/facility is currently using the eDMR data reporting system.
+✓ The permittee/facility is not currently using the eDMR data reporting system.
+The permittee is required to register with the Department's eDMR system through MoGEM before the first report is due.

 NUMERIC LAKE NUTRIENT CRITERIA: